 How many employees and shareholders do you have?

-Please check for validation errors and try again.
+Something's not right.
+Please review the errors and try again.

 Good news, your business qualifies